mekaron/articles/agilecontent/theproblemwithlsps.md

 Making a change to something that was already sent out to a translator was a no go.
 So a source text had to be fully revised before it could be sent out, and if there was a necessary change, this was a big deal for whoever was in charge of getting translations done.

 Of course, no company wanted to deal with this.
 Because who wants to add to their core business:

 * finding translators by putting adds in newspapers and getting through tens or 100s of applications
 * sending documents back and forth to translators
 * making changes in the source text in 10 languages that were corresponded through email
-      * doing all the work that project managers in LSPs are doing these days (and that make them cry on a regular basis)
+* doing all the work that project managers in LSPs are doing these days (and that makes them cry on a regular basis)

 This is how translation companies came into existence.